• Skip to primary navigation

 • ¼ tsp chilli flakes

 • Cook the noodles in a pan of boiling water for 3-4 minutes (until just cooked through).
-Drain and rinse in cold water to prevent them sticking together and put to one side.
+Drain and rinse in cold water to prevent them from sticking together and put to one side.

-7 oz (200g) dried fine egg noodles
+200 g (7 oz) dried fine egg noodles

 • Meanwhile, heat the oil in a wok.
 Add the chicken and cook for 5-6 minutes until cooked through.